 Try the Most Tender Juicy Crock Pot Pork Chops with Mushroom Soup

-Sometimes, you just need a crowd-pleasing meal without a lot of work, and that’s where these Crock pot pork chops and rice with mushroom soup enter the picture!
-Tender pork chops are slow-cooked in a robust and flavorful homemade cream of mushroom soup and served with rice to soak up all of the extra sauce.
+Sometimes, you just need a crowd-pleasing meal without a lot of work, and that’s where these crock pot pork chops with mushroom soup enter the picture!
+Tender pork chops are slow-cooked in a robust and flavorful homemade cream of mushroom soup and served with rice to soak up all of the extra gravy.

 The result is a fabulous main dish that’s perfect for a weeknight.
-The flavor of the pork is complimented beautifully by earthy mushrooms and salty, umami Worcestershire sauce.
-There’s nothing quite like Southern-style recipes with pork.
+The flavor of the pork is complimented beautifully by mushrooms and salty, umami Worcestershire sauce.
+There’s nothing quite like Southern-style recipes with pork and they’re even better served with homemade fluffy biscuits.

-Slow cooker pork chops are an easy and satisfying meal and a great way to cook thick cut pork chops.
-If you have thin cut pork chops try skillet pork chops with mushroom gravy or if you don’t have time to wait for dinner, make some fried panko coated pork chops or crispy shake and bake pork chops.
+Slow cooker pork chops are an easy way to create juicy thick cut pork chops.
+If you have thin cut pork chops try skillet pork chops or if you don’t have time to wait for dinner, make some fried panko coated chops or crispy shake and bake.

 With just a few simple ingredients and less than 15 minutes of prep time, they’re perfect for busy days.
 Homemade mushroom soup is so much better than canned, and it doesn’t take much effort at all to make.